The Ho Chi Minh Trail: Then and Now (Part 1)

 Some two million tons of ordinance was dropped on Laos, making it the highest per capita country bombed on the planet.

-riding past a bomb on the Ho Chi Minh Trail
+riding past a bomb on the Ho Chi Minh Trail in Laos

 Riding past a bomb on the way to the Ban Laboy Ford.